badfeather/bfnest/README.md

 # Bad Feather Nest
-Version: 6.1.32
+Version: 7.0.0

 A starter theme for Bad Feather projects.
 It's useful for us, so hell, it might be helpful to you.
 A constant work in progress.
 Use at your own peril.

-This theme uses NPM, Grunt, SASS and PostCSS to lint, concatenate and minify CSS and Javascript, compress images, generate translation files, and probably more that I'm forgetting about.
+This theme uses NPM, SASS, ESLint, and PostCSS to lint, concatenate and minify CSS and Javascript, compress images, generate translation files, and probably more that I'm forgetting about.

+## Version 7.0 breaking changes:
+* SASS design system has been largely overhauled with the following goals:
+  * Add CSS variables for basic settings (colors)
+  * Reduce abstraction and folder nesting
+  * Reduce overuse of variables and mixins
+  * Fold reset styles into native elements
+* Grunt has been replaced with NPM scripts as a build tool
+* Bower has been removed.
+Recommend using NPM or Yarn
+* Imagemin has been removed from the build tools due to the extension no longer maintained and has security vulnerabilities in its dependencies.
+We recommend minifying theme images on your local machine using [ImageOptim](https://imageoptim.com/mac) before saving to the `assets/dist/img` folder.
+We may revisit integrating  [Squoosh](https://github.com/GoogleChromeLabs/squoosh) into the build process.
+* Svgmin has been removed from the build tools.
+We recommend using [SVGOMG](https://jakearchibald.github.io/svgomg/) or [ImageOptim](https://imageoptim.com/mac) before saving SVGs to the `assets/dist/img` folder.
+We may revisit integrating SVGO into the build process.
+* Svgstore has been removed from the build tools.
+Replaced with [svg-sprite](https://github.com/svg-sprite/svg-sprite), but build step is still in the works.
+* i18N has been removed from build tools.
+If required, use [WP-CLI](https://developer.wordpress.org/cli/commands/i18n/make-pot/) to generate .pot files.

 ## Getting Started
 ### Installing